serenayj/PyrEval/README.md

 ### Step 2: Build Pyramid
 The script will take input from Preprocess/wise_crowd_summaries/*, and output the pyramid as .pyr file to Pyramid/scu/.

-Locate to the Pyramid folder and run the script:
+Change your location to the pyramid folder:
 ```
 python pyramid.py
 ```
 Output of Step 2 could be found in the following three places.
-The format of filename is: "pyramid_tSimilrityThreshold_aCoefficient_bCoefficient.suffix".
+The format of filename is: "pyramid_tSimilarityThreshold_aCoefficient_bCoefficient.suffix".

 - Pyramid/scu/*.pyr: A readable version of pyramid.
 The format of *.pyr is:
 ```